 Enough prediction.
 Practical advice for people making a real purchase decision.

-If you can wait until Q4 2026, the BYD Atto 3 and Seal will both be available.
-At that point you have a genuine decision: established brand with EVAP rebate versus Chinese brand without rebate but with a lower sticker price.
+If you can wait until late 2026, the BYD Atto 3 and Seal are two of the models most often discussed as realistic early candidates.
+At that point you may have a genuine decision: established brand with EVAP rebate versus Chinese brand without rebate but with a lower sticker price.
 Run the numbers for your province.
-In Quebec, the Roulez vert rebate on the Seal changes the calculus significantly.
+In Quebec, the Roulez vert treatment can change the calculus significantly.

-If price is your primary driver and you're targeting under $30,000, the BYD Dolphin is your best option when it arrives.
+If price is your primary driver and you're targeting under $30,000, the BYD Dolphin is one of the clearest models to watch if it launches near the more aggressive pricing scenarios.
 Nothing established comes close at that price point for a new BEV.

-If you're specifically cross-shopping the Tesla Model 3 and have time to wait, the BYD Seal arriving in late 2026 is worth waiting for.
-It is a genuinely comparable vehicle at a meaningfully lower price.
+If you're specifically cross-shopping the Tesla Model 3 and have time to wait, keep an eye on the BYD Seal.
+If it launches in Canada anywhere near the price range current estimates suggest, it becomes a serious comparison point.
 Read both our Seal review and the EV incentives guide before making that call.

 Do not buy a first-year example of any new brand's Canadian launch vehicle if you need flawless dealership support immediately.
 Wait for the second shipment.
 First-shipment vehicles are always the ones that surface the market-specific software bugs, the user interface localisation quirks, the infotainment language issues that escaped pre-launch testing.
 Second-shipment vehicles arrive with OTA updates already applied.
 This is true of every new brand entry into every new market, not just Chinese EVs in Canada.